shamik230/enot_task/readme.md

 Make sure you have PHP installed on your system.
 Make sure you have Composer installed on your system.
+Make sure you have Apache installed on your system.
+Make sure you have MySQL installed on your system.

 ## Usage